metaflow-ai/blog/tf-shape/Readme.md

 ```python
 batch_size = my_tensor.get_shape().as_list()[0]
 ```
 `batch_size` will be the TensorFlow `Dimension` type (printed as '?').
-Surprinsingly, you still won't always be able to use that either
+Surprisingly, you still won't always be able to use that either.

-What you want to do is actually to keep the dynamic `batch_size` flow trhough the graph, so you must use the dynamic shape:
+What you want to do is actually to keep the dynamic `batch_size` flow though the graph, so you must use the dynamic shape:
 ```python
 batch_size = tf.shape(my_tensor)[0]
 ```